Safa British School, Al Meydan Street to Jumeirah – The 2020 Review EXCLUSIVE

 The broader sense of community, and the links the school is building with parents to underpin the education of its children is another stand-out area of the school – and again an area in which Safa punches at the level of the Tier 1s in scoring an “Outstanding” rating from the KHDA.

-In all these areas it is clear that there is a transformation taking place under the new Head, Zara Harrington.
+In all these areas, as note above, it is clear that there is a transformation taking place under the new Head, Zara Harrington.

 Described by our Inspector as having “visionary ambition for children, professionalism and hugely inspiring compassion” Ms Harrington brings with her more than a decade’s global experience in education, latterly as Head of Primary at GEMS Wellington International School, Dubai.